Justus Sheffield has another strong start as Mariners snap losing skid

-Even in a brief season where he will only make 10 starts, Justus Sheffield has provided the Mariners some needed reassurance about his future in their starting rotation and his status as a key part of the current rebuild.
+Even in a brief season where he will only make 10 starts, Justus Sheffield has provided the Mariners some needed reassurance about his future in their starting rotation and his status as a key part of their rebuild.

 In his ninth start of the season and facing a solid Padres’ lineup, the rookie left-hander worked six innings, allowing one run on six hits with a walk and five strikeouts to set the tone in the Mariners’ much-needed 4-1 victory, ending a four-game losing streak.